LDMX-Software/fire/README.md

 The behavior of this framework is dynamically configured at run-time by running an input python script and then translating python objects into their C++ counter-parts.
 This configuration style is extermely flexible and allows both C++ and Python to do what they do best.

-Besides this core functionality of processors looking at data event-by-event, there are optional helpers that allow processors to log through boost logging.
+Besides this core functionality of processors looking at data event-by-event, there are optional helpers that allow processors to log through boost logging and access "conditions" through a centrally-controlled system.

 ## Features
 - Dynamic loading of libraries containing processors